IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 FlashCopy mapping (`fcmap`) and Snapshot function cannot be used together on the same volume.
 However, they can be used on different volumes within the same storage system. {: restriction}

-The `virt_snap_func` parameter must **only** be configured in the StorageClass.
-When creating a snapshot, the driver automatically retrieves the value from the source volume's StorageClass.
-Any value specified in the VolumeSnapshotClass will be ignored.{: tip}
+The `virt_snap_func` parameter is configured in the StorageClass.
+When creating a snapshot, the driver automatically retrieves the value from the source volume's StorageClass.{: tip}

 Check your IBM Storage Virtualize® product documentation on [IBM Documentation](https://www.ibm.com/docs) if your product supports the Snapshot function prior to enabling with the `virt_snap_func` parameter.{: important}